dtx525942103/RapidASR/README.md

 ## Commercial license

-For a commercial user, we offer a library for resample input data including mp3, mp4, mkv  and so on.
+For a commercial user, we offer a library to resample input data including mp3, mp4, mkv  and so on.

 Please visit: https://github.com/RapidAI/RapidAudioKit